How Sean Lee is helping Leighton Vander Esch through his spinal injury

-FRISCO, Texas — Dallas Cowboys linebacker Leighton Vander Esch has not played since November 17th.
-His 2019 season is over.
-The Cowboys organization believes that his spinal stenosis will not be career-threatening, and that a minor operation will allow him to continue to play.
+FRISCO, Texas — Dallas Cowboys linebacker Leighton Vander Esch has not played since Nov.
+17. His 2019 season is over.
+The Cowboys organization believes that his spinal stenosis will not be career-threatening and that a minor operation will allow him to continue to play.

 But while the second-year linebacker waits for his opportunity to play again, he's got a pretty good sounding board in fellow linebacker Sean Lee.